What is an overactive bladder?

 When we work on the slow twitch muscle fibers of the pelvic floor, we are training the endurance portion of the muscle.
 This means they can stay on and working for long periods of time.
 There are studies to support that training the pelvic floor muscles can decrease OAB symptoms and improve quality of life of women who experience OAB (8).
 In order to effectively treat OAB, pelvic floor muscle training should be a large part of the program.

 One piece of advice: we need to be careful that we don’t over-do it on the PFM training.
 We don’t want to fatigue the muscles so much that they don’t work!
-This specialized training program can help with OAB symptoms, and it’s always a good idea to talk with your doctor and your pelvic floor PT about adding in PeriFit programs to your treatment regime.
+It’s always a good idea to talk with your doctor and your pelvic floor PT about adding in Perifit to your treatment regime.

 Learn more about the benefits of Perifit: